Skip to content

 Corpus Christi Liquefaction Project

-Cheniere Energy, is increasing global access to liquified natural gas (LNG) and helping to meet the growing demand for this cleaner, reliable and flexible energy source.
+Cheniere Energy selected Bechtel as their partner to support their efforts to increase global access to liquefied natural gas (LNG) and help meet the growing demand for this cleaner, more reliable, and flexible energy source.

-As part of its efforts, Cheniere developed the U.S.'s first greenfield LNG export facility in fifty years, the Corpus Christi Liquefaction facility. where LNG is safely and securely sent overseas from its location on the Texas Gulf Coast near some of the most prolific natural gas producing regions in the country and connected to the U.S. natural gas pipeline network.
+Bechtel helped Cheniere develop the U.S.’s first greenfield LNG export facility in fifty years, the Corpus Christi Liquefaction facility.
+LNG is safely and securely sent overseas from the facility’s location on the Texas Gulf Coast.
+This location is situated near some of the most prolific natural gas producing regions in the country and connected to the U.S. natural gas pipeline network.

 The first two LNG trains were completed in 2019 and the third was completed in 2021.
 The development of Train 1 won the Global Best Project Award in Power/Industrial from ENRNews.

-During the build, the Cheniere team facilitated the construction of more than $8 million of breakwater projects to minimize shoreline erosion along the gulf and to protect and enhance sensitive wetland resources.
+During the build, the Bechtel and Cheniere teams facilitated the construction of more than $8 million of breakwater projects to minimize shoreline erosion along the gulf and to protect and enhance sensitive wetland resources.

 The Bechtel and Cheniere teams partnered with the National Hispanic Entrepreneurs’ Organization (NHEO) Institute to ensure equity by identifying and eliminating barriers among its non-native English speakers.